Rajpratik71/zfs_wiki/OpenZFS-Patches.md

 $ git am ./openzfs-5669.diff
 ```

 **Update the commit message.** By using `git format-patch` to generate the patch and then `git am` to apply it the original comment and authorship will be preserved.
-The commit should then be amended to match the standard form used for all changes applied from OpenZFS:  The following information should be included:
+Due to the formatting of the OpenZFS commit you may find that the entire commit comment has been squashed in to the subject line.
+Use `git commit --amend` to fix the commit and update it to match the form used for all changes applied from OpenZFS.
+The following information should be included:

   * A short subject line of the form: "OpenZFS issue - short description".
   * The original patch authorship should be preserved.